Keyword Assisted Topic Models: Crowdsource Validation

 \subsection{Findings}

 Figure~\ref{fig:validation-main} presents the main validation results.
-We plot the differences in the predicted probabilities based on Bayesian hierarchical logistic regressions for pooled effects and for six topics shown in the previous sections (see Appendix~\ref{app:validation-topic-by-topic} for the results of the other topics).
+We plot the differences in the predicted probabilities based on Bayesian hierarchical logistic regressions for pooled effects and for six topics shown in the previous sections (see Appendix~p.~\pageref{app:validation-topic-by-topic} for the other topics).
 First, the pooled estimates show that the base \keyATM{} performs better in both tasks than \wLDA.
 The differences in predicted probabilities are both positive and statistically significant at 95\% level.
 Although the topic-specific estimates are less precise, the base \keyATM{} performs well in the same topics (e.g., \textit{Law and crime}) as those identified in Section~\ref{subsec:base-qualitative-comparison}.
 On the other hand, the model performs poorly for the \textit{Government operations}, which is also consistent with the result shown earlier.

 Second, the covariate \keyATM{} performs better in the coherency-and-label task than \STM{}, whereas their performance is similar in terms of topic coherency.
-Finally, there is no statistically meaningful difference between the performance of the dynamic \keyATM{} and dynamic \wLDA.
-This may be because the court opinions involve technical vocabularies and complex concepts and hence they pose significant evaluation challenges to crowd-source workers \citep{Ying2020}.
+The estimated topics from \keyATM{} match well with the pre-assigned labels.
+Finally, there is no statistically meaningful difference between the performance of the dynamic \keyATM{} and \wLDA.
+This may be because the court opinions involve technical vocabularies and complex concepts and hence they pose significant evaluation challenges to crowdsource workers \citep{Ying2021}.
 For example, connecting the label \textit{Civil rights} to such words as ``district,'' ``school,'' and ``discrimination'' requires some background knowledge.